aimat-lab/NNsForMD/README.md

 <a name="general"></a>
 # General
 This repo is currently under construction.
-The original version used as the PyRaMID interface is v1.0.0.
+The original version used as the PyRAI2MD interface is v1.0.0.